gunnertech/gunnerfy/README.md

 If you want to delete an account, simply close the account.

 However, you should also remove the IAM Group and IAM Policy in the main account as well

-# TODO

-1. Refactor all serverless variables inside the Resource block in serverless.yml into Parameters and Refs
-1. Add Branch integration
-1. Fix error with RDS Setup on the same project+stage combo - i.e. running ``$ gunnerfy new look4openhouse -o ReneeShane`` twice should skip setup the second time
-1. Document optional settings and resources (i.e. Guest User, IAM Groups, etc)
-1. Put in generic Gunner Technolgy branding instead of SimpliSurvey
-1. Add view generators
-1. Add route generators
-1. Allow sql migrations to have an up and a down
-1. remove ``process.env.NVM_BIN``
-1. Update amplify host on web deploy so it has most recent environment variables
-1. Allow user to select package manager (yarn or npm)
-1. Supress all errors that are "OK"